 If mixing and matching is your preference, antiques and collectables can look absolutely fabulous paired with the trendiest modern home furnishings and decor.

-In the “The Modern Mix” by Nancy Mitchell, we find a traditional desk paired with a modern chair and other beautiful examples of incorporating non modern decor and furniture into modern designed spaces. http://www.apartmenttherapy.com/the-modern-mix-10-ways-to-work-vintage-pieces-into-modern-interiors-213405,
+In the “The Modern Mix” by Nancy Mitchell, we find a traditional desk paired with a modern chair and other beautiful examples. http://www.apartmenttherapy.com/the-modern-mix-10-ways-to-work-vintage-pieces-into-modern-interiors-213405,

 Another article, Expert Opinion: Does Antique Furniture Belong In Modern Homes, written by Janet Dunn, makes a compelling case for enjoying period pieces in modern homes. https://www.houzz.com.au/ideabooks/53517287/list/expert-opinion-does-antique-furniture-belong-in-modern-home .

 It’s Easy To Explore Interior Design For The Modern Home Interior

 Some of my favorite examples of mixing different eras in modern homes are found in this HOUZZ link http://www.houzz.com/mixing-antique-and-modern.

 Design For Your Preferences